-Controls Mode Tab - iPhone:

-1. Altimeter Setting (Barometric Altitude Reference ONLY): -

-Used to set the current altimeter setting by using the + or - buttons, touching on the slider and sliding it UP or DOWN with your finger, or touching the "Touch Zone" (red circle noted above, also see "Touch Zone" below) to manually input the altimeter setting (see below).
-A blue STD button resets the ALT Setting to standard atmospheric pressure (29.92 in HG or 1013 hPa).
-The In/hPa Switch allows you to set the Altimeter Setting using in of HG or hPa as the local altimeter dictates.
+14:41 🖌 ~ Controls Mode Tab - iPhone: Atmospheric Controls Altimeter Setting (Barometric Altitude Reference ONLY): -1.
+Altimeter 30.07 Used to set the current altimeter On the ground in/hPa setting by using the + or - buttons, touching on the slider and sliding it STD Altimeter UP or DOWN with your finger, or 29.92 touching the "Touch Zone" (red in/hPa circle noted in examples, also see FElv "Touch Zone" below) to manually Field Controls input the altimeter setting (see Landing Elev - Set right).
+On the ground, Tapping the 0600 FEIV button lets you set the 600' altimeter setting using a known field elevation.
+Use this option when you're unable to obtain the local altimeter setting.
+In the air In the air, the blue STD button resets the altimeter Altimeter setting to standard atmospheric pressure (29.92 in HG 30.07 or 1013 hPa).
+The In/hPa Switch allows you to set the in/hPa Altimeter Setting using in of HG or hPa as the local + altimeter dictates.
+STD